St. Mary’s offers two weekend worship services.

 Saturday evenings at 5:00 p.m., in the Historic Church

-Join us for a classic Episcopal service without music and with ample silence.
-An ideal service for those who want to draw closer to God in holy stillness - or who may be unable to attend on Sunday morning.
+This evening service is a peaceful, spoken, contemplative worship service, ideal for those who want to draw closer to God in holy stillness - or who may be unable to attend on Sunday morning.

 On the first Saturday of every month, join us after this service for a Wine and Cheese get-together.